thoughtnetwork/thought-whitepaper/README.md

 Important implementation factors will be outlined, a) representative use cases, b) connections to traditional systems, and use of the protocol.

-For feedback or comments, contact us at research@Thought.live.
+For feedback or comments, contact us at research@thought.live.
 The Thought Network is a work in progress.
 Research and Development is ongoing and constant, and new versions of this paper will appear at https://github.com/thoughtnetwork/thought-whitepaper